Frequently Asked Questions

 Q: What is a “typical” day like when on a trip?

-A: Health care professionals will work under the authority of the Medical Director, either in a CURE hospital or in a rural mobile clinic environment.
-Before arrival, expectations (from the hospital’s Medical Director) about screening, surgeries, daily schedule and other tasks associated with your trip will be communicated.
+A: Health care professionals will volunteer under the authority of the Medical Director or someone they appoint.
+Before arrival, expectations about screening, surgeries, daily schedule and other tasks associated with your trip will be communicated.

-General trips and GO Teams will work under the authority of the Executive Director or Spiritual Director.
-The U.S. CURE staff will work with you to make sure your trip expectations complement CURE’s objectives to meet the needs of people in the host country.
+The Spiritual Ministry or Facility Team will volunteer under the authority of the Executive Director or Spiritual Director.
+The Global Outreach office will work with you to make sure your trip expectations complement CURE’s objectives to meet the needs of people in the host country.

 Q: Is there a behavior or dress code?